sschottler/async-testing/README.md

 # Async Testing

-This repo contains example tests to demonstrate proper async testing
+This repo contains example tests to demonstrate how to test handling async UI updates in React components

 # TLDR